aurzenligl/prophy/docs/examples.rst

 .. warning ::

-   C++ raw codec assumes specific struct padding heuristics and requires enum to be represented as a 32-bit integral value.
+   C++ raw codec assumes specific struct padding heuristics (natural alignment and special rules for nested dynamic fields) and requires enum to be represented as a 32-bit integral value.
-   It's tested only with gcc compiler on a number of 32- and 64-bit platforms.
+   It's tested on gcc, clang and ti cgt on a couple of 32- and 64-bit platforms, but your platform ABI may break these rules.

 It's accompanied by ``values.pp.cpp`` with endianness swap algorithms for structs and unions: